oblivioncth/FIL/README.md

 | TBD | TBD | 8.2 ("Approaching Planet Nine") |

 Using a version of OFILb that does not target the version of Flashpoint you wish to use it with is highly discouraged as some features may not work correctly or at all and in some cases the utility may fail to function entirely or even damage the Flashpoint install it is used with.

+### Metadata Fields

+Currently the following fields in LaunchBox will be populated for each game, which is limited by what is available within Flashpoint:

+- Title
+- Series
+- Developer
+- Publisher
+- Platform
+- Sort Title
+- Date Added
+- Date Modified
+- Broken Flag
+- Play Mode
+- Status
+- Region
+- Notes
+- Source
+- Release Date
+- Version

 ## Usage
 ### Primary Usage